 The Audit Committee

-Is responsible for the Group’s Global Tax Policy and ensuring our principles and approach are adhered to
+Informa’s Audit Committee Is responsible for the Group’s Global Tax Policy and ensuring our principles and approach are adhered to

-Manages the tax function.
+The Head of Tax manages the tax function.
 This team has close contact with finance leaders in each of Informa’s Divisions and Shared Service Centres

 The Group Tax Committee